doganparlak/doganparlak.github.io/_pages/projects.md

 ### ETH Zurich, Soccer Analytics

 In this project, we analyzed EURO 2020 semi-final match Italy against Spain.
-Varios analysis techniques regarding players’ movement, passing, shooting, in-game and end-of-game match probabilities, set-pieces, player valuations, ratings are examined.
+Various analysis techniques regarding players’ movement, passing, shooting, in-game and end-of-game match probabilities, set-pieces, player valuations, ratings are examined.
 Results of these analysis are collected in a match report based on the event data obtained from Statsbomb, and the tracking data obtained by the courtesy of UEFA is generated.

 [Report](/files/soccer_analytics.html)